 The formula for Cap rate or Capitalization rate is very simple and it is calculated by dividing the net operating income by the current market value of the asset and is expressed in terms of percentage.
-A cap rate formula is used by the investors to evaluate real estate investment based on a return of a one year period.
+It is used by the investors to evaluate real estate investment based on a return of a one year period.
 It is basically used to help decide whether a property is a good deal.

 Mathematically, Cap Rate Formula is represented as,

-The calculation of the cap rate equation can be done in the following three simple steps:
+The calculation of can be done in the following three simple steps:

 - Step 1: Firstly, the rental income of the real estate property has to be estimated correctly.
 Based on that the calculation of the net operating income is done which is basically the annual income generated by the real estate property minus all the expenses that are incurred during the operations which include tasks like managing the property, paying taxes, insurance etc.

 - Step 2: Secondly, the current market value of the property has to be assessed properly, preferably by a reputed valuation professional.
 The current market value of the property is its worth in the marketplace.

 - Step 3: Finally, the calculation of cap rate can be done by dividing the net operating income by the current market value of the investment property.

 Examples of Cap Rate Formula (with Excel Template)

 Let us see some simple to an advanced example to understand it better.